 [see: USGS Stream Flow Conditions]

 - Water levels on most Minnesota lakes vary depending on lake and location in the state.
-The level on Lake Minnetonka on June 6 was at 930.09 feet with 321 cfs flowing through Gray's Bay Dam and over the spillway.
-White Bear Lake was 925.35 feet on June 6, about two feet higher than this time last year and at the highest level since June 2003.
-This is also 6.51 feet higher than the record low of January 10, 2013.
-Water has been flowing out of White Bear Lake at the outlet since late April.
-Lake of the Woods and Rainy Lake are within the median band.
-Lake Superior was forecast to be 603.08 feet for May 31, a foot higher than a year ago and three inches above the highest monthly average of record for May.
+Mille Lacs lake level for early June was about a half-foot higher than the median.
+The level of Mille Lacs has been falling over the past month, during the time it has historically been on the rise.
+The level on Lake Minnetonka on June 5 was at 929.39 feet with 150 cfs flowing through Gray's Bay Dam.
+White Bear Lake was 925.22 feet on June 5, about a tenth of a foot lower than this time last year.
+Water has been flowing out of White Bear Lake at the outlet continuously since late April 2019.
+Lake of the Woods fell below the median band by the end of May.
+Rainy Lake is on the lower end of the median band.
+Lake Superior was forecast to be 602.62 feet for June 5, six inches lower than a year ago and two inches above the monthly average for early June.

 [see: Mille Lacs Lake Water Level | Lake Minnetonka Water Level | White Bear Lake Water Level | Lake of the Woods Control Board Basin Data | Corps of Engineers Great Lakes Water Levels]

-- The Agricultural Statistics Service on June 3 reported that topsoil moisture across Minnesota is 0 percent Very Short, 3 percent Short, 55 percent Adequate, and 44 percent Surplus.
-Soil moisture readings at Lamberton on June 1 show the moisture profile above historical averages.
+- The Agricultural Statistics Service on June 1 reported that topsoil moisture across Minnesota is 2 percent Very Short, 10 percent Short, 79 percent Adequate, and 9 percent Surplus.
+Soil moisture readings at Lamberton on June 1 shows the moisture profile below historical averages.

 [see: Agricultural Statistics Service Crop Progress and Condition | U. of M. Southwest Research & Outreach Center (Lamberton)]

-- The potential for wildfires is currently rated by DNR Forestry as Low across central and southern Minnesota, with Moderate and High fire danger rating in the northwest.
+- The potential for wildfires is currently rated by DNR Forestry as Low across central and southern Minnesota, with Moderate and High fire danger rating in the north.
+There are also some pockets of Very High fire danger in west central and parts of northeast Minnesota.
 Historically, 80 percent of all wildfires in Minnesota occur during April and May.

 [see: Fire Danger Rating Map]

-- According to the Climate Prediction Center, the June precipitation outlook leans towards equal chances for below, above and normal precipitation across Minnesota, except in the northwest where there is a slightly higher chance for below than normal precipitation.
+- The precipitation outlook for June 2020 has equal chances for above normal and below normal precipitation across Minnesota.
 June precipitation normals range from just over three inches in northwest Minnesota to about five inches in southeastern counties.

 [see: Climate Prediction Center 30-day Outlook | June Precipitation Normal Map]

-- There is a tendency for above normal temperatures in northern and northwest Minnesota for June, with equal chances for above, normal and below normal temperatures across the rest of the state.
+- There is a tendency for above normal temperatures across the entire state in June, with the highest chance in southern parts of the state.
 Normal June high temperatures are in the low to mid 70s early in the month, rising to around 80 by month's end.
 Normal June low temperatures are in the low 50s to start the month, and rise to around 60 as the month ends.

 [see: Climate Prediction Center 30-day Outlook | June Temperature Normal Map]

-- The 90-day precipitation outlook for June through August indicates a slight tilt toward above normal precipitation totals over central and southern Minnesota with equal chances of below-normal, near-normal, or above-normal conditions over northern Minnesota.
-The June through August temperature projection favors a tendency for cooler than normal temperatures this summer statewide.
+- The 90-day precipitation outlook for June through August indicates a slight tilt toward above normal precipitation totals over the state, with the best chance in the south.
+The June through August temperature projection shows equal chances for below, above and normal temperatures.